jhpyle/docassemble/_docs/objects.md

 {% include side-by-side.html demo="branch-no-error" %}

+You also need to be careful about intrinsic names if you [write your own functions].
+For example, assume you wrote a [Python module]
+containing:

+{% highlight python %}
+from docassemble.base.util import DAList, Thing

+def build_list():
+    the_list = DAList(object_type=Thing)
+    for indexno in range(4):
+        the_list.appendObject()
+    return the_list
+{% endhighlight %}

+Assume you then created some lists in your interview:

+{% highlight yaml %}
+code: |
+  list_of_fruits = build_list()
+  list_of_vegetables = build_list()
+{% endhighlight %}

+The problem here is that the `list_of_fruits` and `list_of_vegetables` objects, as well as their subobjects, will not have the right intrinsic names.

+Another potential problem is that **docassemble**'s method for determining the name of a variable when you write statements like `foo = DAObject()` is fragile, and under certain circumstances it can fail, and it will fall back to giving the object a random instrinsic name.
+To avoid this problem, you can always set the intrinsic name of an object at the time you create it by passing the intrinsic name you want to use as the first parameter.

+Thus, you can do:

+{% highlight python %}
+def build_list(list_name):
+    the_list = DAList(list_name, object_type=Thing)
+    for indexno in range(4):
+        the_list.appendObject()
+    return the_list
+{% endhighlight %}

+And then this will work:

+{% highlight yaml %}
+code: |
+  list_of_fruits = build_list('list_of_fruits')
+  list_of_vegetables = build_list('list_of_vegetables')
+{% endhighlight %}

+The requirement of making sure your objects are aware of their names is inconvenient, but necessary.
+[Python] has no built-in system by which a variable can know its own name.
+In **docassemble**, it is necessary for objects to know their own names so that when your interview logic refers to an undefined object attribute, list element, or dictionary key, **docassemble** knows what [`question`] or [`code`] block to use to obtain a definition of the undefined variable.

 One of the useful things about `DAObject`s is that you can write [`generic object`] questions that work in a wide variety of circumstances because the questions can use the variable name itself